pfheatwole/thesis/source/canopy_aerodynamics.rst

     thickness or contain viscous corrections to the lift slope.**

   Most of those papers are discussing problems for wings with sweep, but it seems like it'd also apply to wings with dihedral.
 Why wouldn't it?
+Oh, note to self: big difference between a wing with dihedral versus **a wing with sweep is that the wing with sweep will (probably?) experience significant spanwise flow.** Also, for a swept wing the set of bound vortices are not planar, which (I think) would mean they will induce velocities experienced at each other (whereas if they are planar then it's just the trailing vortices that influence the neighbors?)

 * Doesn't lifting-line theory assume minimal spanwise flow?

-(Aerodynamics for Engineers, pg356)
+  * "Aerodynamics for Engineers" (Bertin, Cummings; 2014; pg356)

+  * "Weissinger's model of the nonlinear lifting-line method for aircraft design" (Owens; 1998)

+  In :cite:`phillips2000ModernAdaptationPrandtl` he argues that :cite:`saffman1992VortexDynamics` proves that flow parallel to the bound vorticity does not affect the relationship between section lift and section circulation (ie, the *Kutta-Joukowski theorem* holds in the presence of spanwise flow?).
+I may be wrong, but this does not seem to address the fact that **you still need to compute the 2D coefficients in the presence of that same spanwise flow**.
+I'm using coefficients computed under the assumption of zero spanwise flow, so although applying the 3D vortex lifting law is probably fine, the coefficients are probably not.

-* Modeling of turns is highly suspect: I'm assuming that all trailing vortices are parallel to the freestream of the central section.
-I haven't investigated the theoretical impact of that assumption.
+* Modeling of turns is highly suspect.
+Phillips' method uses the *straight-wake assumption* where all trailing vortices are parallel to a single **uniform** freestream velocity, but freestream is ambiguous in the case of a turning wing.
+I chosen to use the freestream velocity of the central section under the assumption that 1) it minimizes the average deviation, and 2) sections on the left and the right have minimal impact on each other.

+  Related: :cite:`bertin2014AerodynamicsEngineers` pg390: "In a **rigorous**
+  theoretical analysis, the vortex lattice panels are located on the mean camber surface of the wing, and, **when the trailing vortices leave the wing, they follow a curved path.**" The *straight-wake assumption* is one of the linearizations used by most vortex lattice methods (of which Phillips can be considered to belong).

+  One difference between Phillips and common vortex lattice methods is many (most?) common VLM implementations align the trailing legs with the wing central chord, whereas Phillips aligns it with freestream (Phillips acknowledges the error is only about 1%, but it's simple to do so why not?).

 * The NLLT is essentially a VLM, which is a solution to the *lifting-surface theory* problem, which is "an extension of thin-airfoil theory to 3D". *Thin